|

 by Emilio Trampuz

-pieces of ID to prove your American citizenship.
-Starting in 2006,
+pieces of ID to prove your American citizenship (like a Driver's license and

-even this will not be enough any more.
-A passport will be the only way to
+you cannot do that any more.
+A passport is now the only way to

 cross borders.
 Don't wait until the last minute.
 Get a passport now!